-When I came to Paris in December 2009, I found many interesting anglophone poets, a lively scene, magazines, but no small press.
+When I moved to Paris in December 2009, I found many interesting anglophone poets, a lively scene, magazines, but no small press.
 Worse, some British, Irish and American poetry presses seemed unwilling to publish poets from their abroad.
 In consequence, good poets weren’t getting published.
-So, in 2011, I set corrupt press up.

 Those poetry sects, civil warriors lobbing creosotic grenades, farting in general directions: I don’t care for them.
 I do care for interesting poetry, high quality poetry, from anywhere.
 I do care for different poetry, doing things well I’ve not seen done before.
 I do care for traditional poetry, doing the same again, very well indeed.
 I want to be excited by poetry, and I don’t care if it’s Stockhausen or stuck.